NCVotes/voters-ingestor/README.md

 2. Create a virtualenv with Python 3.6.
 3. Activate the virtualenv and install local requirements using `pip install -r requirements/dev.txt` (from this folder)
+4. Copy `ncvoter/local_settings.example.py` to `ncvoter/local_settings.py` and
+   customize for your machine.
 4. While you can run `source setupdb.sh` to create and configure Postgres DB for the project, you may need to consider if the database can fit on the hard disk you're working with.
 By default, postgres will use the drive it is